ARMmbed/mbed-os-example-client/README.md

 #### mbed gateway

-To connect the example application in 6LoWPAN ND or Thread mode to Connector, you need to set up an mbed 6LoWPAN gateway router as follows:
+To connect the example application in 6LoWPAN ND or Thread mode to mbed Device Connector, you need to set up an mbed 6LoWPAN gateway router as follows:

 1. Use an Ethernet cable to connect the mbed 6LoWPAN gateway router to the internet.
 2. Use a micro-USB cable to connect the mbed 6LoWPAN gateway router to your computer.
 The computer will list the router as removable storage.